~~

 this my last Will & Testament and that they Pay all my Just Debts and

-whereof I the said Josiah Dean have hereunto Set my hand & Seal this third
+the said Josiah Dean have hereunto Set my hand & Seal this third Day of May

 the last Will & Testament